-Under Michigan law, it doesn't matter whether or not your employer was at fault in causing your work-related injury or occupational disease (an illness caused by York).
+Under Michigan law, it doesn't matter whether or not your employer was at fault in causing your work-related injury or occupational disease.
 Either way, you are eligible for workers' compensation benefits.

 If your injury or disease arose in the course of your employment, and you are a covered employee, you likely have a valid workers' compensation claim.
 To get workers' comp benefits, your injury must have required medical treatment beyond simple first aid.

-Injuries or diseases that arose outside of employment, such as during your commute to ot from work or a work social function, likely do not amount to a workers' compensation claim.
+Injuries or diseases that arose outside of employment, such as during your commute to or from work or a work social function, likely do not amount to a workers' compensation claim.

 Michigan law requires the vast majority of employers to purchase workers' compensation insurance through a commercial insurance carrier, or become approved as a self-insured employer.
 A self-insured employer pays its own workers' compensation claims from a separate fund it maintains itself.